Future Views Magazine

-By the way,? ?the editor has interrupted me as I write, do you remember that cash prize of one hundred and fifty pounds?
+By the way, the editor has interrupted me as I write, do you remember that cash prize of one hundred and fifty pounds?
 He has doubled it to three hundred pounds.
 Imagine what you could do with three hundred pounds tax free cash in your hand right now.
-Three hundred pounds is enough to buy yourself a new multi-format DVD and video recorder, a small laptop or an excellent desktop printer.
+Three hundred pounds is enough to buy yourself a new multi-format DVD player-recorder, a small laptop or an excellent desktop printer.

 "What," Brenda asked, "do you suppose might be, 'The Perfect Crime'?
 Is this it?" she jerked her thumb in the direction the microphone was pointing.

 We looked at it, we looked across the park, we looked at each other.

 "Nah," we said, shaking our heads.
 We laughed.